 Finance costs comprise interest on finance leases net of capitalised amounts, interest on bank loans and interest on sale and leaseback arrangements.
-Finance costs decreased by approximately 12.1% from approximately RMB32.4 million for the Year 2019 to approximately RMB28.4 million for the Year.
-The decrease was primarily due to the decrease in interest on bank loans as a result of the decrease in the Group's average bank borrowings as well as interest rate.
+Finance costs decreased by approximately 3.2% from approximately RMB28.4 million for the Year 2020 to approximately RMB27.5 million for the Year.
+The decrease was primarily due to (i) the decrease in financial leasing; and (ii) the decrease in bank interest rate.